-- 17 Large differences exist in projections of future land cover change, both between and within scenario - projections (Fuchs et al. 2015; Eitelberg et al. 2016; Popp et al. 2016; Krause et al. 2017; Alexander et al. - 19 2016a).
-These differences reflect the uncertainties associated with baseline data, thematic classifications, - different model structures and model parameter estimation (Alexander et al. 2017a; Prestele et al. 2016; - 21 Cross-Chapter Box 1: Scenarios, in this Chapter).
-Likewise, projections of future land-use change are also - 22 highly uncertain, reflecting -among other factors- the absence of important crop, pasture and management - processes in Integrated Assessment Models (Cross-Chapter Box 1: Scenarios, in this Chapter; Rose 2014) - 24 and in models of the terrestrial carbon cycle (Arneth et al. 2017).
-These processes have been shown to - 25 have large impacts on carbon stock changes (Arneth et al. 2017).
-Common scenario frameworks are used - 26 to capture the range of future uncertainties in scenarios.
-The most commonly used recent framework in - 27 climate change studies is based on the Representative Concentration Pathways (RCPs) and the Shared - 28 Socio-economic Pathways (SSPs)(Popp et al. 2016; Riahi et al. 2017).
-The RCPs prescribe levels of - 29 radiative forcing (Wm-2) arising from different atmospheric concentrations of GHGs that lead to different - 30 levels of climate change.
-For example, RCP2.6 (2.6 Wm-2) is projected to lead to global mean - temperature changes of about 0.9°C-2.3°C, and RCP8.5 (8.5 Wm-2) to global mean temperature changes - of about 3.2°C-5.4°C (van Vuuren et al 2014). - 33 The SSPs describe alternative trajectories of future socio-economic development with a focus on - 34 challenges to climate mitigation and challenges to climate adaptation (O'Neill et al. 2014).
-SSP1 - 35 represents a sustainable and co-operative society with a low carbon economy and high capacity to adapt - 36 to climate change.
-SSP3 has social inequality that entrenches reliance on fossil fuels and limits adaptive - 37 capacity.
-SSP4 has large differences in income within and across world regions that facilitates low carbon - 38 economies in places, but limits adaptive capacity everywhere.
-SSP5 is a technologically advanced world - with a strong economy that is heavily dependent on fossil fuels, but with high adaptive capacity.
-SSP2 is - an intermediate case between SSP1 and SSP3 (O'Neill et al. 2014).
-The SSPs are commonly used with - 41 models to project future land use change (Cross-Chapter Box 1: Scenarios, in this Chapter). - 42 The SSPs map onto the RCPs through shared assumptions.
-For example, a higher level of climate change - 43 (RCP8.5) is associated with higher challenges for climate change mitigation (SSP5).
-Not all SSPs are, - 44 however, associated with all RCPs.
-For example, an SSP5 world is committed to high fossil fuel use,

-- associated GHG emissions, and this is not commensurate with lower levels of climate change (e.g., - 2 RCP2.6).
-(Engstrom et al. 2016) took this approach further by ascribing levels of probability that - 3 associate an SSP with an RCP, contingent on the SSP scenario assumptions (see Cross-Chapter Box 1: - 4 Scenarios, in this Chapter).
+- Large differences exist in projections of future land cover change, both between and within scenario - projections (Fuchs et al. 2015; Eitelberg et al. 2016; Popp et al. 2016; Krause et al. 2017; Alexander et al. - 16 2016a).
+These differences reflect the uncertainties associated with baseline data, thematic classifications, - different model structures and model parameter estimation (Alexander et al. 2017a; Prestele et al. 2016; - 18 Cross-Chapter Box 1: Scenarios, in this Chapter).
+Likewise, projections of future land-use change are also - 19 highly uncertain, reflecting -among other factors- the absence of important crop, pasture and management - processes in Integrated Assessment Models (Cross-Chapter Box 1: Scenarios, in this Chapter; Rose 2014) - and in models of the terrestrial carbon cycle (Arneth et al. 2017).
+These processes have been shown to have - large impacts on carbon stock changes (Arneth et al. 2017).
+Common scenario frameworks are used to - capture the range of future uncertainties in scenarios.
+The most commonly used recent framework in climate - change studies is based on the Representative Concentration Pathways (RCPs) and the Shared Socio- - economic Pathways (SSPs)(Popp et al. 2016; Riahi et al. 2017).
+The RCPs prescribe levels of radiative - 26 forcing (Wm-2) arising from different atmospheric concentrations of GHGs that lead to different levels of - 27 climate change.
+For example, RCP2.6 (2.6 Wm-2) is projected to lead to global mean temperature changes - of about 0.9°C-2.3°C, and RCP8.5 (8.5 Wm-2) to global mean temperature changes of about 3.2°C-5.4°C - 29 (van Vuuren et al 2014). - 30 The SSPs describe alternative trajectories of future socio-economic development with a focus on challenges - 31 to climate mitigation and challenges to climate adaptation (O'Neill et al. 2014).
+SSP1 represents a - 32 sustainable and co-operative society with a low carbon economy and high capacity to adapt to climate - 33 change.
+SSP3 has social inequality that entrenches reliance on fossil fuels and limits adaptive capacity. - 34 SSP4 has large differences in income within and across world regions that facilitates low carbon economies - in places, but limits adaptive capacity everywhere.
+SSP5 is a technologically advanced world with a strong - economy that is heavily dependent on fossil fuels, but with high adaptive capacity.
+SSP2 is an intermediate - case between SSP1 and SSP3 (O'Neill et al. 2014).
+The SSPs are commonly used with models to project - future land use change (Cross-Chapter Box 1: Scenarios, in this Chapter). - 39 The SSPs map onto the RCPs through shared assumptions.
+For example, a higher level of climate change - 40 (RCP8.5) is associated with higher challenges for climate change mitigation (SSP5).
+Not all SSPs are, - 41 however, associated with all RCPs.
+For example, an SSP5 world is committed to high fossil fuel use, - 42 associated GHG emissions, and this is not commensurate with lower levels of climate change (e.g., - 43 RCP2.6).
+(Engstrom et al. 2016) took this approach further by ascribing levels of probability that associate - an SSP with an RCP, contingent on the SSP scenario assumptions (see Cross-Chapter Box 1).